MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapter/nc-netadapter-evt_net_adapter_set_receive_filter.md

 ## -description

-The client driver implements the *EvtNetAdapterSetReceiveFilter* callback function to set changes in a net adapter's active receive filtering capabilities.
+The client driver implements the *EvtNetAdapterSetReceiveFilter* callback function to set changes in a network adapter's active receive filtering capabilities.

 ## -parameters